Menopause After Breast Cancer: Symptoms, Treatment and Support

 There is good evidence that physical activity makes a meaningful difference to symptoms, quality of life and long-term health and survivorship outcomes.
 Both aerobic exercise and strength training have been shown to support energy levels, reduce fatigue, improve sleep and enhance overall wellbeing.

 If you are new to exercise, this might look like a brisk walk.
-You should do whatever activity you enjoy, and are therefore likely to continue doing.
+You should, however, do whatever activity you enjoy, and are therefore likely to continue doing.
 Ideally, this should be for around 150 minutes a week (so maybe 30 minutes, 5 times a week).
+If this sounds a lot, start with anything, no matter how small, and build over time from there.
+Involving a friend can often be helpful on the days we feel least like it, as well as providing some valuable social connection.

 Weight-bearing activity is particularly important during perimenopause and menopause, as it helps support bone health, and incorporating some strength training helps protect valuable muscle, at a time when muscle mass naturally declines.

-For women experiencing joint pain while taking aromatase inhibitors, resistance training can also be particularly beneficial, helping reduce stiffness, improve strength and support long-term musculoskeletal health.
+For women experiencing joint pain, especially those on aromatase inhibitors, resistance training can also be particularly beneficial, helping reduce stiffness, improve strength and support long-term musculoskeletal health.
 Start slowly, and build up gradually as tolerated.

-Sleep often needs deliberate attention.
+Sleep often needs deliberate care and advice.
 Simple strategies to support consistent routines, reduce night-time screen exposure, manage overheating, minimise caffeine and alcohol intake, and stress management can all positively impact sleep and thereby improve overall wellbeing.

-Maintaining a healthy weight, and limiting alcohol are recommended.
+Maintaining a healthy weight, and limiting alcohol are really valuable following a diagnosis of cancer.
 An increased body weight, and alcohol intake are both associated with an increased risk of breast cancer, as well as increased recurrence risk.
 Alcohol intake can also make menopausal symptoms worse.
-For women who enjoy some alcohol socially, and wish to continue, aiming to reduce the total amount may be helpful for improving symptoms and longer term wellbeing.
+For women who enjoy some alcohol socially, and wish to continue, aiming to reduce the total amount can be helpful for improving symptoms and longer term wellbeing.

 Nutritional support can play a role in stabilising energy, minimising fatigue and supporting long-term cardiovascular health.
 Eating a higher intake of vegetables, fruits, and whole foods is associated with improved overall survival.